eahrold/OSX_Server_Notes/Post Restore OpenDirectory.md

 	altSecurityIdentities      eq,sub

-* you can also fix it with ldapmodify
+* you can also fix it with ldapmodify, but I havn't figured out how yet.

-	dn: olcDatabase={1}bdb,cn=config
+dn: olcDatabase={1}bdb,cn=OLCDatabaseIndex,cn=config
 changetype: modify
-	add: olcDbIndex
+replace: apple-group-memberguid
-	olcDbIndex: uniqueMember eq
+apple-group-memberguid: eq,sub